ustaxcourt/ef-cms/docsify/frontend.md

 This computed is accessible by doing `get(state.menuHelper)` in our actions and react components.
 Using this approach keeps our react components clean of logic.
 Instead of having `===` nested all throughout our React components, we instead have that logic computed inside these types of files which also allows us to easily test this logic via a unit test.

+!> Don't use a Cerebral computed value in another computed or set state within a computed.
+More context is detailed here: https://cerebraljs.com/docs/advanced/index.html

 #### React Components